Alex Hind

 Alex Hind is the CEO and Co-founder of Heka, an employee benefits platform offering thousands of wellbeing experiences, services and products for your team.

 Your onboarding strategy is the beginning of an ongoing relationship.
 It’s the point at which first impressions are made, and new employees find their feet.
 Getting the employee experience right is crucial to building healthier, happier teams.
 The answer?
-Wellbeing in the workplace.
+Well-being in the workplace.

 Through various initiatives, leaders can support people in building better lives - a high priority for most people in the workplace.
-Take a look below at some of the ways in which a robust wellbeing strategy can complement your onboarding efforts.
+Take a look below at some of the ways in which a robust well-being strategy can complement your onboarding efforts.

-Let’s start by talking about first impressions and what a solid wellbeing package says about your company.
+Let’s start by talking about first impressions and what a solid well-being package says about your company.
 When new employees join, they begin to piece together the puzzle that is your culture.
-In those initial weeks, having a set of wellbeing initiatives demonstrates a clear message to new starters…
+In those initial weeks, having a set of well-being initiatives demonstrates a clear message to new starters…

 “We care about the health and happiness of our employees, and understand that by supporting them they are able to work at their best.”

-Evidence of wellbeing in your workplace is the best way to ensure new joiners begin on the right foot.
-In the onboarding phase, introduce them to all the ways in which you take wellbeing seriously.
+Evidence of well-being in your workplace is the best way to ensure new joiners begin on the right foot.
+In the onboarding phase, introduce them to all the ways in which you take well-being seriously.

 When we look at the most successful businesses, we can’t ignore their unorthodox way of doing things.
 From onboarding to incentives and general culture, the biggest in business should be a shining example.

 For instance, Microsoft goes to great lengths to take care of its people.
 Most employees are able to access medical, dental and vision benefits with the company.
 That’s not all, on-campus clinics are also a reality for most employees.
-The company also emphasises company-wide events that help employees build stronger relationships with each other.
+The company also emphasizes company-wide events that help employees build stronger relationships with each other.

-While larger businesses also have larger pockets to invest in health and wellbeing, it doesn’t have to break the bank.
-There are a number of wellbeing initiatives that are cost-effective and can help you develop a foundation for success.
+While larger businesses also have larger pockets to invest in health and well-being, it doesn’t have to break the bank.
+There are a number of well-being initiatives that are cost-effective and can help you develop a foundation for success.

-With onboarding, you want to give your employees the best opportunity to work to their full potential - and it is with a robust wellbeing strategy that this foundation can be built.
+With onboarding, you want to give your employees the best opportunity to work to their full potential - and it is with a robust well-being strategy that this foundation can be built.

-It isn’t just about showcasing your long list of wellbeing initiatives - a solid wellbeing strategy for employee health and happiness achieves much more than that.
-When you take wellbeing seriously in the workplace, you also help enhance employee retention and job satisfaction from the get-go.
+It isn’t just about showcasing your long list of well-being initiatives - a solid well-being strategy for employee health and happiness achieves much more than that.
+When you take well-being seriously in the workplace, you also help enhance employee retention and job satisfaction from the get-go.

 Times are proving hard for many employers in the current “Great Resignation” climate.
 People are moving quicker than ever, and job openings are appearing like never before.
 In a world where nearly 16.5% of employees have left a job in the first week, it’s so important that leaders get retention right.